 So, we’re not talking rocket science here, right?
-Surely, most would agree that procrastination is not only a seriously tough dude, but also ugly, mean, and nasty.
-Slow killer of dreams, forestaller of goals, bouncer at the door to your well-being: it can be all of those things and more unless you recognize its power and potential destructiveness.
+Surely most would agree that procrastination is not only a seriously tough dude, but also ugly, mean, and nasty.
+Barring you from your goals and slowly killing your dreams, it can do all kinds of shorter-term damage as well, unless you recognize its power and potential destructiveness.

 Purely out of self-defense, then, we should be aware of some of the ploys this bully uses to keep us from moving ahead.
 Here are a few of the usual suspects:

 • Don’t-do-it (plus its two siblings)